SiliconLabs/wiseconnect/examples/si91x_soc/mcu_powerstate/sl_si91x_ps2_state/readme.md

 - The power domains will be disabled and NWP will be shutdown.
 - The application will then switch to the PS2 state and clock is at 20 MHz.
 - Finally, the application will enter the ps2 sleep mode.
 - To ensure a continuous PS2 active state, configure the ACTIVE_STATE macro to 1 in the application.
-This will transition the application to the PS2 state with the clock running at 20MHz.
+This will transition the application to the PS2 state with the clock running at 20 MHz.

 ## Prerequisites/Setup Requirements